 Keep in mind that you may be able to get a 90-day supply of Caplyta.
 If approved by your insurance company, getting a 90-day supply of the drug could reduce your number of trips to the pharmacy and help lower the cost.
 If you’re interested in this option, check with your doctor or your insurance company.

 Before approving coverage for Caplyta, your insurance company may require you to get prior authorization.
 This means that your doctor and insurance company will need to communicate about your prescription before the insurance company will cover the drug.
-The insurance company will review the prior authorization request and decide if the drug will be covered.
+The insurance company will review the prior authorization request and decide whether the drug will be covered.

 Financial and insurance assistance